Today a fierce battle over the future of technology is being fought over 5G. A battle in which success will be all about gaining investment capital.

 Today most capital is being allocated based upon indexes, with the S&P 500 being the largest.
 Companies like Nokia that are not in the emerging markets nor the signature United States index are basically falling through the cracks as they say.

-See related post regarding how China is manipulating the MSCI indexes, resulting in at least $1 trillion in capital moving to China domicilied firms in the last two years alone.
+See related blog post titled “Are 401k’s Being Looted by China Based Pyramid Scheme.”
+This explains how China is manipulating the MSCI indexes, resulting in at least $1 trillion in capital moving to China domiciled firms in the last two years alone.

 There is an irony here because many large firms based in United States have done ‘tax inversions” over the last decade, two of the largest being Medtronic and Eaton, now both based in Ireland.

 Of course these are nothing but epic tax frauds in which the headquarters never really changed, only the paperwork.

 In Nokia’s case, they could do a similar type “ownership inversion,” in the reverse direction, that is rapidly incorporate in the United States in order to gain inclusion in the S&P 500.
 Part of the deal could be significant clauses that essentially maintain control in Helsinki, where Nokia is now based.